 The fun and silly aspects of dreaming are always going to be a lot more popular than the serious personal growth aspects of dreaming.
 That’s just the way it is.
 Dreammoods.com, for example, is a much bigger website than this one is ever going to be.
 Stats are readily available online if you want to see just how much bigger.

-If you’re a young man trying to meet a certain young woman, there’s always old cheesy lines.
+If you’re a young man trying to meet a certain young woman, there are always old cheesy lines.

 “Do your legs hurt from running through my dreams all night?”